Ruth Rabinowitz

 Ruth Rabinowitz (born 9 October 1943) is a South African politician and medical doctor who represented the Inkatha Freedom Party (IFP) in Parliament from 1994 to 2009.
 She served in the Senate from 1994 to 1997 as a delegate from KwaZulu-Natal, and thereafter she was a member of the National Assembly.

 A doctor by profession, Rabinowitz became involved in political activism during the democratic transition as a supporter of federal proposals for post-apartheid South Africa.
 Through her activism, she encountered Mangosuthu Buthelezi and his party, the IFP, which nominated her as a candidate in the 1994 general election, South Africa's first under universal suffrage.
 Throughout her three terms in Parliament, Rabinowitz served as the IFP's spokesperson on health and was a consistent critic of President Thabo Mbeki's HIV/AIDS policies.
 During her third term, she established a non-partisan grouping of MPs to lobby for improved policymaking on renewable energy.
 She failed to gain re-election in the 2009 general election.

 Early life and career

 Rabinowitz was born on 9 October 1943 in Springs in the former Transvaal.
-She is Jewish and the daughter of Lithuanian immigrants.
+She is of Jewish origins and the daughter of Lithuanian émigrés.
 She completed a MBBCh from Witwatersrand University, as well as a diploma in drama teaching from the London Academy of Dramatic Arts.
 She is a medical doctor by profession, and also practices homeopathic medicine.

 After her children finished school and moved overseas, during the early stages of South Africa's democratic transition, Rabinowitz became active in political activism, working under the Democracy Trust to lobby for a federal constitution in post-apartheid South Africa.
 Her relationship with Mangosuthu Buthelezi of Inkatha (later the IFP) began when he sent her a letter to thank her for her activism.